hmcts/ops-runbooks/onboarding/README.md

     5. [BAU How To's](https://tools.hmcts.net/confluence/display/DTSPO/BAU+How+Tos)
 - Add the new joiner to relevant Platform Operations Slack channels
 - Send out relevant meeting invites for Stand ups, Retro, Show and Tells
-- Send Jira board link to new joiner, add the new joiner to relevant Jira board
+- Send PlatOps Jira board link to new joiner
 - Setup catch up calls with Team leads if needed
 - Verify the new joiner has an entry in [github-management](https://github.com/hmcts/github-management), can be self serviced.
-- Add the new joiner is added to DTS Platform Operations group on [devops-azure-ad](https://github.com/hmcts/devops-azure-ad)
+- Add the new joiner to DTS Platform Operations group on [devops-azure-ad](https://github.com/hmcts/devops-azure-ad)
-- Add the new joiner is added to [Platform Operations group](https://github.com/orgs/hmcts/teams/platform-operations/members)
+- Add the new joiner to [Platform Operations group](https://github.com/orgs/hmcts/teams/platform-operations/members)
 - If and when required add user to DTS Platform Operations `SC` group in [devops-azure-ad](https://github.com/hmcts/devops-azure-ad)